Trowsing/improve-discovery-results-using-api-based-relevancy-training/README.md

 Let us train Discovery with all these questions/queries.
 Run the following command
 ```
-python Query.py
+python query.py
 ```

-This command queries Discovery for every question appearing in `Questions.txt` file.
+This command queries Discovery for every question appearing in `questions.txt` file.
 The command might take a few minutes depending on the number of questions.
 Results of queries are saved in a file named `<Repo Parent Directory>/training_file.tsv`.

+> The variable `IDENTIFIER` in `query.py` defines the key of your document that will be written in the `text` column to identify each result returned by the queries.

 It is a `.tsv (Tab Separated Value)` file in the following format:

 ![TSV Format](./images/tsv-format.png)